Milk to feed price ratio (MFPR)

 - The milk price used is the Defra farmgate average - visit the Projected farmgate milk prices page for more information

-- The feed price used is for concentrate feed formulated by using a blend of wheat, barley, soyabean meal and rapeseed meal straight prices, as collected by AHDB Cereals and Oilseeds.
+- The feed price used is for concentrate feed formulated by using a blend of wheat, barley, soyabean meal and rapeseed meal straight prices, as collected by AHDB.
 An estimated cost is added on to account for the additional of mineral and other supplementation.